AkimoA/RedPill-2025/README.md

 Yes, this is a fork of a fork with a spoon :)
 I updated to use current XCode and Mac OS formats (macOS 15 and XCode 16.4).

-Mostly I wanted this to run on my current machine which is an M2 which suffered from the legacyScreensaver-NoExitBug where the process would run indefinte and cloak up CPU/Memory. its build to support both arm64 and x86_64 .
+Mostly I wanted this to run on my current machine which is a M2 which suffered from the legacyScreensaver-NoExitBug where the process would run indefinte after closing the screensaver and cloak up CPU/Memory. its build to support both arm64 and x86_64 .

 Screensaver can't be opened?